Do Go On - 397 - Aviator Charles Kingsford Smith

 Yeah, no, it's a tough one.

-First that comes to mind is maybe The Stranger of North Pond.
+First, it comes to mind is maybe the Stranger of North Pond.

 I remember just, like, being gripped by that story as I was reading it.